 For the families of Westport House clients, we offer regular educational workshops led by experts specializing in family systems.

-When a young man completes a 30-, 60-, or 90-day drug addiction treatment program, it’s only natural to wish everything could get ‘back to normal’ as quickly as possible.
+When an individual completes a 30-, 60-, or 90-day drug addiction treatment program, it’s only natural to wish everything could get ‘back to normal’ as quickly as possible.
 You may wonder why he can’t just come home with you.
 Believe us when we say our own families had the same questions, the same wishes.
 But what we’ve come to know – and what’s been proven over and over – is that addiction recovery is a lifelong process.
 It involves learning (or re-learning) skills of independent sober living, not theoretically, but as practiced in the real world.
 It means widening our understanding of home, and recognizing that we never go back to normal – we go forward to possibility.

 Learning Healthy Ways of Coping